Best Rucksack For Travelling Guide

 - Gear loops and attachments for ice axe.

 A Guide To Buying The Best Rucksack For Travelling

-Many people like the idea of backpacking but one of the first hurdles they face, is choosing the best rucksack for travelling.
-There is now so much choice with regards to rucksacks and because of this varied choice, one of the most common questions people ask, is which is the best rucksack to buy for travelling?
+Many people, like the idea of backpacking but one of the first hurdles they face, is choosing the best rucksack for travelling.
+There is now so much choice with regards to rucksacks and because of this varied choice, one of the most common questions people ask, is:

-Although there are so many different types, models, shapes and sizes available on the market, if the rucksack you are carrying is uncomfortable, your travels are going to be miserable!
+Although there are so many different types of rucksacks, models, shapes and sizes available on the market, if the rucksack you are carrying is uncomfortable, your travels are going to be miserable!

 What Features To Consider

 Yes, obviously you want a good sturdy rucksack for your travels and one that will endure months on the road but most of all, you want it to be comfortable and this cannot be stressed enough!

-Remember that when you are backpacking, you will be required to carry the rucksack on your back for long periods of time and after a while, the weight of the rucksack will begin to tell.
+Remember that when you are backpacking, you will be required to carry the rucksack on your back for long periods of time.
+After a while, the weight of the rucksack will begin to tell!
 Anything that can provide comfort is a blessing and padded straps enable this.